-The OFA continued to advise the Ministry of Economic Development and Innovation on venture capital investments made by the Ontario Capital Growth Corporation through the Ontario Venture Capital Fund and the Ontario Emerging Technologies Fund.
+The OFA continued to advise the Ministry of Economic Development, Trade and Employment on venture capital investments made by the Ontario Capital Growth Corporation through the Ontario Venture Capital Fund.
 The CEO of the OFA is a director on the board of Ontario Capital Growth Corporation.

 The OFA continued to provide analysis and advice in respect of a number of Infrastructure Ontario projects.
 The CEO of the OFA is a director on the board of Infrastructure Ontario.

-The CEO is on the government's Strategic Jobs and Investment Fund (SJIF) program, and OFA staff review and provide advice on applications received under SJIF, as well as on the due diligence process relating to the program.
+The OFA reviewed and provided advice on applications received under the government's Strategic Jobs and Investment Fund program, as well as on the due diligence process relating to the program.